LIBERATING FOOTBALL TRAVEL

 The nearest hotel to the ground, walking distance away, is a Holiday Inn Express, functional lodging with free parking in Springkerse Business Park.

-In similar ilk, the Highland Hotel provides a four-star comforts wrapped up in a stern-looking school building from the 1850s, with a pool, health club and decent restaurant.
+In similar ilk, the Highland Hotel alongside provides a four-star comforts wrapped up in a stern-looking school building from the 1850s, with a pool, health club and decent restaurant.

 Equally known as a traditional inn but providing three-star rooms on the second floor, The Portcullis dates back even further, to the 1780s, its steep vantage point offering grand views right below Stirling Castle.